Director: Dr Bridget Drew OBE, BSc PhD C.Biol FRAgS

 Jamie grew up in Devon, on his family's National Hunt Stud.

 After leaving the Royal Agricultural College, he embarked on a career within the thoroughbred industry which took him all over the world.

 He spent a year in Kentucky at Lane's End Farm, where he prepped the likes of Gr 1 winner Pathfork.

-Having gained much intentional experience in all aspects of Stud and Bloodstock management, Jamie spent a number of years at Cheveley Park Stud in Newmarket, working mainly in the yearling department but spending time with the mares and foals and with the stallions.
+Having gained much international experience in all aspects of stud and bloodstock management, Jamie spent a number of years at Cheveley Park Stud in Newmarket, working mainly in the yearling department but spending time with the mares and foals and with the stallions.

-After which, he worked for Highclere Stud, were after a year he was quickly promoted from stud hand to Covering Shed Manager.
+After which, he worked for Highclere Stud, where after a year he was quickly promoted from stud hand to Covering Shed Manager.
 In the summer he would assist the Stud Manager during yearling prep by running the colt yard.
-Horses likegroup winners James Garfield, Yafta & Invisible Army were under his care
+Horses like group winners James Garfield, Yafta & Invisible Army were under his care

 With many years within the industry, Jamie comes with a wealth of experience and under his stewardship, Mildmay Farm and Stud will continue to move forward.

 Located on the Hampshire downs, with easy access to the M3 and M4.